The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 Additional Volunteer Grant Resources

 We hope this guide has helped your organization realize all the untapped volunteer grant opportunities you can benefit from!
-If you want to continue your research, we’ve handpicked some great resources to get you started:
+If you want to continue your research, we’ve picked some great resources to get you started:

 Learn how to recruit volunteers by exploring the impactful volunteer recruitment strategies in this guide.

-A Smart Guide to Volunteer Recruitment: 16 Proven Strategies
+A Smart Guide to Volunteer Recruitment: 17 Proven Strategies

 Nonprofits of all shapes and sizes rely on volunteers to continue fulfilling their mission day after day.
 Whether they’re helping shelter animals find their forever homes or setting up fundraising events, volunteers provide their time and skills to amplify your organization’s impact.

-In its latest Value of Volunteer Time report, Independent Sector estimates that each U.S. volunteer’s hour is worth $31.80.
+In its latest Value of Volunteer Time report, Independent Sector estimates that each U.S. volunteer’s hour is worth $33.49.
 To secure such valuable support for your nonprofit, however, you’ll need a clear strategy for how to recruit volunteers.

-In this guide, we’ll walk through the fundamentals of volunteer recruitment and provide 16 effective strategies to boost your results:
+In this guide, we’ll walk through the fundamentals of volunteer recruitment and provide effective strategies to boost your results:

 With the right approach, you’ll be able to recruit dedicated supporters to further your mission.
 Let’s get started!